InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A fireplace can be a great way to warm up – and raise your heating bill.

 Fireplaces are naturally most useful in the wintertime, providing ambiance, light, and heat.
 They can also end up cooling the house when not in use.
-Whenever you turn the fireplace off, make sure you close the damper.
-The smoke being pushed out and the flames themselves do enough to keep outside, cooler air from entering the house.
+When you extinguish the fire, make sure you close the damper.
+The smoke being pushed out and the flames themselves do enough to keep the outside cooler air from entering the house.
 When the fire is out, though, cold air can freely slip inside.
-It’s also a good idea to shut it for security reasons – as well as to prevent any critters from crawling in.
+It’s also a good idea to shut it for security reasons — as well as to prevent any critters from crawling in.

 Ceiling fans are an interesting case.
 While they’re designed to move cold air around, they can also keep warm air circulating.
 The trick is to have the fan rotate counterclockwise.
 This will push rising hot air back down and warm up the room.
 Most ceiling fans have a switch or setting that allows counterclockwise movement.